 As you can see, my title tag starts off with that keyword.

 Second, make your content AT LEAST 1800 words.

 Our analysis of Google’s key ranking factors found that the average Google first page result contains 1,447 words.

 And I can tell you from experience that longer content does tend to rank best in search engines.

 For example, one keyword that we rank #1 for is: “Mobile SEO”.
 And this is a REALLY competitive keyword.

 This is why I made sure my page covered EVERYTHING anyone would possibly want to know about optimizing their site for mobile devices.

 In fact, my content is 4,330 total words.

-Obviously, there are times where long-form content doesn’t make sense (like for an ecommerce category page).
+Obviously, there are times when long-form content doesn’t make sense (like for an e-commerce category page).
 But if you can publish long content you should publish long content.

 Finally, add your keyword 2-3x on your page.